RipaEx/ripa-desktop/CONTRIBUTING.md

  - correct bug,
  - add new features,
  - improve documentation,
- - create something new for ARK.
+ - create something new for RIPA.

 # Tools